amousset/rudder/README.md

 A Rudder installation is made of:

-* A central server, providing the Web interface, HTTP APIs and the automation engine
+* A central server, providing the Web interface, HTTP APIs and the automation engine.
+It can be extended by installing plugins.
-* (optional) relays that act as smart proxies between the server and the agents
+* (optional) Relays acting as smart proxies between the server and the agents.
 * A light agent installed on every managed system.
-It runs autonomously and checks the state of the system continuously (practicaly, every 5 minutes by default)
+It runs autonomously and checks the state of the system continuously (practicaly, every 5 minutes by default).

 ## Get started

 ### Evaluate Rudder

-You can browse a demo version of Rudder (with fake data) or install a real test infrastructure.
+You can browse a demo version of Rudder (with fake data) or ask for a license to test it on your own infrastructure.

 <div  align="center">
     ➡️ <a href="https://demo.rudder.io">👁️ <b>Open the demo interface</b></a> ⬅️
     <br/><br/>
-    ➡️ <a href="https://www.rudder.io/free-trial/">💯 <b>Get a one month free trial of the full Rudder experience</b></a> ⬅️
+    ➡️ <a href="https://www.rudder.io/free-trial/">💯 <b>Get a one-month free trial of a fully-featured Rudder server</b></a> ⬅️
 </div>

 ### Install Rudder